-When you save files using the RStudio interface, these files are saved to the "/rstudio" subdirectory of your "/home" folder on your persistent disk.
-Make sure you use the terminal to move these files if you're going to delete or replace your persistent disk when deleting or updating your Cloud Environment.
+When you save files using the RStudio interface, these files are saved to the "/rstudio" subdirectory of your "/home" folder on your Persistent Disk (PD).
+Make sure you use the terminal to move these files if you're going to delete or replace your PD when deleting or updating your Cloud Environment.

 Switching between RStudio and Jupyter Notebooks

 The RStudio app is not compatible with the Jupyter notebooks listed in your Notebooks tab.
 If you try to open a Jupyter Notebook after you’ve created an RStudio environment, you’ll get a message prompting you to update your cloud environment to a Jupyter-based image.

 However, if you've kept your PD, once you've replaced your Cloud Environment with a Jupyter-compatible configuration, you should be able to open a notebook, open the terminal view into your virtual machine through that notebook, and see that the files you saved to your persistent disk are still there: